JonathanKSullivan/text_generation/README.md

 ##### Notes:

 1. It is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python and load the environment included below.
-I used pygame to help me visualize mu programs so that I have beautiful visualizations of AI I can share with others in your portfolio.
-However, pygame is optional as it can be tricky to install.

 ### Installing
 #### Mac OS X and Linux